About integer-valued variants of the theta and 6j symbols: Miscellaneous

 \subsection{About integral tetrahedra}

 Consider a {\sl labelled tetrahedron} as given by fig.~\ref{tetrahedronT}.
 We called {\sl admissible tetrahedron} a labelled tetrahedron such that its faces are admissible triplets (in the sense defined in section \ref{admissibletriple}).
-The labels ${a,b,c,d,e,f}$ are therefore such that: 1) They are non-negative integers, 2) They obey triangular inequalities such that the four faces are indeed triangles (which are possibly degenerate, and possibly flat), 3) The perimeters of the four triangular faces are even.
+The labels ${a,b,c,d,e,f}$ are therefore such that: $(1)$ They are non-negative integers, $(2)$ They obey triangular inequalities such that the four faces are indeed triangles (which are possibly degenerate, and possibly flat), $(3)$ The perimeters of the four triangular faces are even.

-An admissible tetrahedron $T$ (and more generally a labelled tetrahedron obeying at least the above condition 2) is called Euclidean, Minkowskian, or flat, if its Cayley-Menger determinant $\Delta$ is positive, negative, or zero ---we recall below the definition of this determinant.
-Notice that in this paper we did not impose any constraint on the sign of $\Delta$, so our admissible tetrahedra can be of any of those three types. $T$ is called degenerate if one or several edges vanish.
+An admissible tetrahedron $T$, and more generally a labelled tetrahedron obeying at least the above condition $(2)$, is called Euclidean, Minkowskian, or flat, if its Cayley-Menger determinant $\Delta$ (\ref{CayleyMenger}) is positive, negative, or zero.
+So far we did not impose any constraint on the sign of $\Delta$, so the admissible tetrahedra can be of any of those three types. $T$ is called degenerate if one or several edges vanish.

-If an admissible tetrahedron is Euclidean ---which implies that it has a positive volume $V = \sqrt{\Delta/ 288}$ and that it defines (up to isometry) a metric tetrahedron that one can embed in $\R^3$--- it defines an Euclidean integer-sided tetrahedron.
-Notice however that the number of non-congruent such tetrahedra (let us say with given largest side) is smaller than the number given by the OEIS integer sequence A097125, although the latter counts the number of non-congruent Euclidean integer-sided tetrahedra with largest side $n$, because such tetrahedra are not necessarily even (an integer-sided tetrahedron obeying the condition 3 is called even) whereas ours are.
+If an admissible tetrahedron is Euclidean, which implies that it has a positive volume $V = \sqrt{\Delta/ 288}$ and that it defines (up to isometry) a metric tetrahedron that one can embed in $\R^3$, it defines an Euclidean integer-sided tetrahedron.
+Notice that the number of non-congruent such tetrahedra (let us say with given largest side) is smaller than the number given by the OEIS integer sequence A097125, although this sequence counts the number of non-congruent Euclidean integer-sided tetrahedra with largest side $n$, because the latter are not necessarily even (an integer-sided tetrahedron obeying the condition $(3)$ is called even) whereas ours are.
 Notice also that an admissible tetrahedron of Euclidean type has no reason to be Heronian in general (we do not impose integrality of surface and volume).